 Lawsuits, like other stressful situations, come to an end.
 "All's well that ends."
 How much better it is to be a participant in the ending and avoid as much stress as possible.

 Hon.
-Marsha L. Steinhardt (Ret.) is a member of NAM’s (National Arbitration and Mediation) Hearing Officer Panel.
-Her remarkable 31-year judicial career includes 26 years spent as a Justice of the Supreme Court in the state of New York.
-She was assigned to the Medical Malpractice Trial Readiness Part, Kings County, where she conferenced every post Note of Issue medical malpractice case in Brooklyn, resulting in the resolution of a significant number prior to trial.
-While on the Supreme Court bench, she also presided over many case types, including personal injury, product liability, premises liability, and several matters involving complex commercial litigation.
-Justice Steinhardt is available to arbitrate and mediate cases throughout the New York State.
+Marsha L. Steinhardt (Ret.) is a member of NAM (National Arbitration and Mediation)'s Hearing Officer Panel.
+She was formerly a justice of the Supreme Court for the state of New York for 26 years, where she presided over many case types, including personal injury, product liability, premises liability, and several matters involving complex commercial litigation.